ishackm/Code-Bank/README.md

 Hi!
 Welcome to my repository.
-Your very welcome to look around and ask questions.
+Your very welcome to look around and ask any questions.